hpcuantwerpen/UAntwerpen-easyconfigs/f/fastp/README.md

   behaviour which is most in line with what EasyBuild expects.
 * Did specify the C++ standard in toolchainopts since the default compiler options imposed this.
+* Moved to the BioTools bundle for the 2020a toolchains.